Create calculation and rollup properties

 Available with any of the following subscriptions, except where noted:

 You can create properties that populate data based on calculations from other properties.
-With calculation properties, you can set up custom equations based on other properties.
 With rollup properties, you can automatically calculate the min, max, count, sum, or average values for properties on associated records.
+With calculation properties, you can set up equations based on the time between, until, or since a property value, or create custom equations based on an object's properties.

 For example, you can create: